MaxAlyokhin/binary-synth/README.md

 - Use incognito mode with extensions disabled
 - Close the non-incognito browser
 - Leave only BS tabs in incognito mode
+- Use a separate browser [ungoogled-chromium](https://github.com/ungoogled-software/ungoogled-chromium), which uses a little less CPU and a lot less RAM.

 BS under workload requires on average up to 7.1% CPU, in incognito mode 6%, Firefox 4.2%, but runs less stable.
 Also the browser's open console/DevTools increases CPU consumption per tab by 10%.
 It is recommended to use BS in incognito mode without any other open tabs except BS tabs for maximum efficiency.